Nexmo/station/_partials/stitch/guides/6-enable-video/javascript.md

 ### 1.1 - Add video UI

-First, we'll add the UI for user to enable and disable video, as well as two `<video>` elements that we'll use to play the Video streams we're sending and receiving in the conversation.
+First, we'll add the UI for a user to enable and disable video, as well as two `<video>` elements that we'll use to play the Video streams we're sending and receiving in the conversation.
 Let's add the UI at the top of the messages area.

 ```html
 <section id="messages">